ChrstphrHll/npc_gen/students/Delila Felaern.md

 ### Description
 - Gnome Druid from Shadesburry Initiative
 - 5th year Diplomacy student in Elkenval
-- short curly white hair that's plain, Gray eyes, and Pale skin
+- short curly blonde hair that's messy, Gray eyes, and Pale skin
 - Is Ordinary and Insulting, and has Success as their ideal

 ### Organizations